radiantlogic-v8/documentation-new/documentation/cplds-guide/installation-and-configuration.md

 1. Install RadiantOne as a follower-only node that joins the existing cluster.
 For detailed installation steps, see the RadiantOne ReadMe.

-><span style="color:red">**IMPORTANT NOTE - These nodes should not be accessible by consuming client applications, so do not add them to your front-end load balancer configuration.
-This separates the synchronization tasks from the RadiantOne nodes that are servicing client applications.**
+>[!warning] These nodes should not be accessible by consuming client applications, so do not add them to your front-end load balancer configuration.
+This separates the synchronization tasks from the RadiantOne nodes that are servicing client applications.

 2. Locate the cloud ID associated with the RadiantOne follower-only node(s) from the Main Control Panel > Dashboard tab.
 Make a note of the Cloud ID as it is used in the next step.